IdeaBridge/AapliDocs/docs/configuration/company-profile/company_profile.md

 {% include image.html file="1company_profile.jpg" class="docimage" url="https://admin.aapli.co/admin/operations/cards" alt="Company Profile" caption="Company Profile" %}

 To access the Company Profile, the admin user can simply double-click on the Company Profile widget, which will open the Company Profile window for editing and managing company information.

+Here is the video tutorial for Company profile: [Link button](https://youtu.be/o3CPcNlUoL0){: .btn .btn-purple }